- Download our Moving to Spain Guide (PDF)

 With a stunning location on the idyllic Iberian Peninsula in Western Europe, Spain not only attracts countless tourists every year but also those keen to make it their permanent home.
 It's a fascinating country rich with history, mesmerising architecture, deliciosa cuisine, scintillating fashion trends, music, sport and art.
 It's therefore no surprise that expats moving to Spain want to experience the exciting sights, sounds and tastes of this pretty Iberian country for themselves.

 Spain is defined by its distinctive cultural core, with the individual characteristics of each of its 17 autonomous regions contributing to the country's unique cultural identity.
-That being said, Spain shares important cultural roots with other Western European countries and, as such, most expats should not have to make too many adjustments when moving.
+That said, Spain shares important cultural roots with other Western European countries, so most Westerners wouldn't experience too much of a culture shock when relocating.

 The Spanish are known for both their relaxed attitude to life and exuberant social personalities.
-Things take time in Spain so expats should follow the lead of the locals and try to enjoy the slower pace of life.
-Interpersonal connections are important in Spain so new arrivals should invest time building solid friendships.
-Expats who arrive in Spain with an open mind and a sense of adventure are sure to have a vibrant and fulfilling experience in their new home.
+Spain keeps its own time, and expats are encouraged to follow the locals' lead and try to enjoy the slower pace of life.
+Those moving to Spain with an open mind and a sense of adventure will surely have a vibrant and fulfilling experience in their new home.